top of page

 Pain Relief For Problem Headaches

-In this video, "Pain Relief For Problem Headaches," we show you a great way to resolve your headache.
+This video, "Pain Relief For Problem Headaches," shows you a great way to resolve your headache.
 This Headache Relief video shows you how to release trigger points at the base of your skull, the Suboccipital region.
 Releasing this area is a key aspect of resolving headaches.

 6 Effective Jaw Release Exercises

 Whiplash injuries frequently coexist with issues related to the jaw.
 The upcoming video illustrates six exercises tailored to Temporomandibular Joint Dysfunction, a common complication seen with whiplash.
-These exercises mirror those we recommend to our patients post-application of Motion Specific Release - MSR procedures for TMJ dysfunctions.
+These exercises mirror those we recommend to our patients after applying Motion-Specific Release (MSR) procedures for TMJ dysfunctions.

 Neck Strengthening Exercises That Work